q335r49/microviche/README.md

-**v1.8.3 Release Notes:** A more efficient but complex mapping algorithm is being used allowing the map to be partially redrawn, greatly increasing the speed of mapping for minor edits.
-(For example, new labels should show up immediately; future versions will hopefully remove explicit mapping commands altogether.)
-However, if you experience glitchiness, <samp>:call RefreshMap()</samp> to redraw the whole map (and email me if you can reproduce the bug).
+**v1.8.3 Release Notes:** The new mapping algorithm only redraws the changed parts of the map.
+If you experience glitchiness, <samp>:call RefreshMap()</samp> to redraw the whole map (and email me if you can reproduce the bug).

 #microViche
 microViche is sort of like a [microfiche](http://www.wisegeek.org/what-is-microfiche.htm) reader for Vim - it lets you pan and zoom through archives.
 It has great mouse support, mapping, and a **[youtube demo](http://www.youtube.com/watch?v=xkED6Mv_4bc)**!